basilicom/ai-image-generator-bundle/README.md

 * the Dreamstudio REST API does currently not support variations, I'll look forward to use the gRPC API

+## Upcoming
+* disable buttons if assets are > 4058 pixels to avoid upscaling
+* allow configurations of all services and configure target service per feature
+* included Docker-Setup with A1111
+* Inpainting
+* Outpainting
+* (CLIP interrogate in order to optimize prompting)
+* better background filling
+* creation of 2 or 4 images incl. voting (Discord Style)
+* ComfyUI + InvokeAI

 ### Authors

 Alexander Heidrich